Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: Abstract

 \section{Abstract}

-In the work we study the production and decay of triply charmed four-quark state with $J^P=1^+$ under the phenomenological analysis and effective Lagrangian approach.
-On the SU(3) symmetric analysis of golden channels, we further explore the dynamics of the processes, based on the assumption of molecule $T_{\eta_c D^*}$ and $T_{J/\psi D^*}$.
-Our results indicate that the production branching ratio from $B_c$ meson is sizable, it can reach the order of $10^{-4}$ for the molecular configuration $T_{{\eta}_cD^*}$, and $10^{-5}$ for molecule $T_{J/\psi D^*}$.
-In addition, we found that the decay widths of the two molecular configurations $T_{{\eta}_cD^*}$ and $T_{J/\psi D^*}$ are not significant, both at level of $\cal{O}$($\rm {MeV}$).
+In this work, we investigate the production and decay of the molecular states $cc\bar c\bar q$ with $J^P=1^+$ using the phenomenological analysis and effective Lagrangian approach.
+Based on an SU(3) flavor symmetry analysis to identify golden channels, we further explore the dynamics of these processes under the molecular assumptions of ${\eta_c D^*}$ and ${J/\psi D^*}$.
+Our results indicate that the production branching ratio from $B_c$ meson is sizable, it can reach the order of $10^{-4}$ for the molecular configuration ${{\eta}_cD^*}$, and $10^{-5}$ for molecule ${J/\psi D^*}$.
+In addition, we find that the decay widths of the two molecular configurations ${{\eta}_cD^*}$ and ${J/\psi D^*}$ are not significant, being at level of $\cal{O}$($\rm {MeV}$).